 Exceptions and Exemptions

-Generally, the Building Energy Efficiency Disclosure Act 2010 (BEED Act) requires a Building Energy Efficiency Certificate (BEEC) before office space of 2,000 square metres or more goes on the market for sale, lease or sublease.
+Generally, the Building Energy Efficiency Disclosure Act 2010 (BEED Act) requires a Building Energy Efficiency Certificate (BEEC) before office space of 2000 square metres (1000 square metres from 1 July 2017) or more goes on the market for sale, lease or sublease.

 However, some buildings or areas of buildings are not affected by the Commercial Building Disclosure (CBD) Program because they are either:

 - considered an exception to the program—exceptions are automatic, meaning you do not have to apply for an exception - but we may ask you to supply information to substantiate your exception as part of our compliance monitoring activities

 - granted a temporary exemption from the program—you have to apply for exemptions.